nanoframework/Samples/samples/WebSockets/README.md

-# WebSocket sample pack
+# 🌶️ to 🌶️🌶️ - WebSocket sample pack

 Shows how to use the WebSockets related APIs in [System.Net.WebSockets](http://docs.nanoframework.net/api/System.Net.WebSockets.html).

 ## Samples

 ### WebSockets Server Sample

-[Server.RgbSample](./WebSockets.Server.RgbSample) shows howto use Websocket Server with a Webserver hosting a WebApp that controlls a rgb led.
+[🌶️🌶️ - Server.RgbSample](./WebSockets.Server.RgbSample) shows howto use Websocket Server with a Webserver hosting a WebApp that controlls a rgb led.

 ### WebSockets Client Sample

-[Client.Sample](./Websockets.Client.Sample) shows how to use the Websocket Client.
+[🌶️ - Client.Sample](./Websockets.Client.Sample) shows how to use the Websocket Client.

 ### WebSockets Server and Client sample

-[ServerClient.Sample](./Websockets.ServerClient.Sample) shows how to configure and start a WebSocket Server and (ssl) Client.
+[🌶️🌶️ - ServerClient.Sample](./Websockets.ServerClient.Sample) shows how to configure and start a WebSocket Server and (ssl) Client.

 ## Hardware requirements